Hair Loss Causes

 Reading next

-Surgeon performing hair transplant on patient who will need to take finasteride after transplant.
+Surgeon performing hair transplant on finasteride user

 CGI rendered image of hairs emerging from scalp to illustrate the hair growth cycle.